GWUSEC

 Join the lab!

 So, you're interested in usability, computer security and privacy research, and you're interested in joining the lab?
 Great!
-We are always looking for new collaborators.
-What actions you should take depends on your background.
+Please read below.

 • Prospective PhD Students